 I first heard Coach Diaz mention Stick Mobility on the Natural Running Network podcast.
 It looked like the PVC pipe mobility from a CrossFit class taken to a whole new level.
-I was intrigued, but the price for a set was $170 at the time, which was way more than I was going to pay without being able to hold one in my hands, first.
-I moved on and forgot about them for a few months.
+I was intrigued, but the price for a set was $170 at the time, which was way more than I was going to shell out at the time.
+A few months went by, and I started seeing them popup up in other places, and the price was much lower, so I thought I’d give them a try.

 You can get away with a plain ol’ PVC pipe for many of the movements, but I found my hands slipping and quickly realized that the grips on Stick Mobility‘s product weren’t just for looks.
 I grabbed my knock-off VooDoo band, wrapped it around one end, and voila!
 Grip.
 I made a couple upgrades to my ghetto stick as I used it more, and ultimately ended up with something that checks all the boxes — except the polished, professional look.

-Now, before I give you instructions on making your own, I must say that Stick Mobility isn’t just a product.
+Before I give you instructions on making your own, I must say that Stick Mobility isn’t just a product.
 It’s a method they’ve developed to help people relieve pain and improve range of motion.
 They provide a lot of free content, and it’s worth supporting their business.
 A single 7 foot stick is listed for $70 right now, so it’s not as intimidating as the $170 price tag I saw originally.
 If you benefit from their modality, buy a stick at some point.
 The method is very effective, and they’ve given me a toolset that has delivered on its promise.
-Not only do I own a full set now, I’m scheduled for their certification class in August 2020.
-I was going to attend one in early April, but lots of things have been move around in lieu of the Coronavirus pandemic.
+I was going to attend their certification in early April 2020, but that was cancelled when the world shut down and everyone went insane, so…

 Materials